Jen-Ho Tseng: Texas Rangers

 On April 17, 2019, Tseng signed a minor league contract with the Texas Rangers organization.
-Tseng pitched one game apiece with the Low-A Spokane Indians and the Rangers' Rookie League team, the AZL Rangers, but spent most of the year on the disabled list with a shoulder injury.
-On November 4, 2019, he elected free agency.
+Tseng pitched one game apiece for the Low-A Spokane Indians and the rookie-level Arizona League Rangers, but spent most of the year on the disabled list with a shoulder injury.
+On November 4, he elected free agency.

 Rakuten Monkeys

 On July 1, 2021, Tseng announced that he would enter the mid-season draft in the Chinese Professional Baseball League (CPBL).
 On July 11, Tseng was selected by the Rakuten Monkeys with the team's third pick in the draft.
+In 12 appearances (five starts) for the team, he posted a 1-3 record and 3.06 ERA with 26 strikeouts across 35 1/3 innings pitched.

+Tseng made nine appearances for Rakuten in 2025, but struggled to an 0-1 record and 10.00 ERA with eight strikeouts over 18 innings of work.
+With the Monkeys, Tseng won the 2025 Taiwan Series.

 International career

 Tseng represented Chinese Taipei national baseball team at the 2011 Asian Junior Championship, 2012 World Junior Baseball Championship, 2012 Asian Baseball Championship, 2013 World Baseball Classic Qualifiers and 2013 World Baseball Classic.

 He debuted for the national team when he was just 18 years old.
 His sister also pitched for Taiwan's women national team.

 Tseng was 0–1 with a 1.80 ERA in the 2011 Asian Junior Championship.

 In the 2012 World Junior Baseball Championship, he was superb at 3–0, 0.84 with a save.
 In 21 1/3 innings, he fanned 22 and allowed only 12 hits and 2 walks.
 He beat Canada, South Korea and Colombia.
 He was second in the event in strikeouts (four behind Shintaro Fujinami), led in wins and tied Jae-min Shim for the most appearances (6).
 He was named the tourney's All-Star relief pitcher.

 Jen-Ho then was the only high schooler picked for Taiwan's squad in the 2013 World Baseball Classic Qualifiers, 3 1/2 years younger than Yao-Lin Wang, the next-youngest).
 He made his lone appearance in their 9–0 win over New Zealand in the finale.
 Relieving Kai-Wen Cheng with a 7–0 lead in the 7th, he retired Moko Moanaroa then walked Beau Bishop.
 Tseng recovered to fan two players with minor league experience in the Alan Schoenberger and Tim Auty, to end the inning.
 He was replaced by Yen-Feng Lin in the 8th.
 He remained with Taiwan for the 2012 Asian Baseball Championship, going 1–0 and tossing six shutout innings; he beat rival South Korea to help ensure Taiwan getting a Silver Medal and Korea the Bronze.